Meet our team

 Since joining the Commission in 2011 as an AST official, I have been working in DG TRADE in various functions and became involved in trade relations with important third countries including the United States, Russia and South Korea.
 I have a legal background as well as valuable previous experience in the private sector.
 In my free time, I enjoy hiking, travelling and reading.

 In 2022, I joined Generation 2004 and became gradually more involved in its activities.
 In particular, I am active in G2004’s Steering Committee and was appointed as its Secretary, a task which I have very much enjoyed and which has allowed me to already make a practical, substantial contribution to our common objectives.
-I’ve also been engaged in one of the Steering Committee’s Sub-Committees which deals with a possible reform of our staff regulations, a topic which may become relevant soon.
+I’ve also been engaged in one of the Steering Committee’s Sub-Committees which deals with a possible reform of our Staff Regulations, a topic which may become relevant soon.
 Moreover, I have helped many colleagues with their appraisal and promotion files and will continue to do so.

 If elected, I will be strongly committed to defending our statutory rights and preventing their further erosion.
 I’m concerned about the continuing deterioration of our working conditions, notably for those colleagues who have joined after the latest staff reform of 2014, and for all colleagues especially in the last 5 years.